 How to secure data at rest

 With so many regulations to look out for, the need to seek out better ways of protecting data-at-rest is now more pressing than ever.
 You can start by implementing good practices, particularly when dealing with sensitive information.

 For instance, you can begin by reducing the amount of sensitive data that you collect from employees and customers.
 Sensitive data that you already have that aren’t really business critical should likewise be discarded in a secure fashion.
 The objective of both exercises is to reduce the exposure to risks.

 Those sensitive data that really have to be retained need to be identified and located.
 Knowing ‘what they are’ will help you pinpoint which laws and regulations you are answerable to (e.g. ePHI = HIPAA, cardholder data = PCI DSS, although there are usually overlaps).
 On the other hand, knowing ‘where they are’ will help you carry out your data protection initiatives more effectively and efficiently.

 Once you’ve identified which data need protection and where you can find them, you can then implement various data protection schemes such as encryption, authentication mechanisms, access control, and so on.
-Want some concrete examples on how to secure data-at-rest?
+Want some concrete examples on how to secure and protect data-at-rest?
 You're in for luck.
 We've got several posts and tutorials about the subject.
 Here's a link to articles talking about data-at-rest security using encryption.

 Does your business operations involve a lot of sensitive data?
 If so, it's your duty to make sure that data stays secure whether in transit or at rest.
 One solution that's very capable in helping you meet that responsibility is JSCAPE MFT Server, a managed file transfer server that makes it easy to secure both data in motion and data at rest.
 Click that link to learn more about it or download the FREE Starter Edition to try it out.